Based on the examination regulations of 2 July 2015.

 Can I choose my lectures freely?

-The lectures are divided into different categories.
-Students must complete the following courses in order to attain the master’s degree:
+The lectures are divided into different course categories: core lectures, advanced lectures and seminars.
+Students must fulfill the requirements of the study regulations of their master’s propram in order to attain the master’s degree.

 What do the performance assessments look like?